We have a problem.

 At a meeting at the start of the school year, we were asked to watch a video an give our impressions.
 Nearly every female gifted teacher who responded started her response with “I’m sorry if this isn’t right, but I thought…” I was infuriated.
 WE WERE ASKED OUR OPINION!
 YOU CAN’T BE WRONG.
 And yet my female colleagues were dumming themselves down in front of our (female) principal and peers.

-Psychology tells us three things: first impressions are quick to form, long-lasting, difficult to change, and often correct.
+Psychology tells us two things: first impressions are quick to form, long-lasting and difficult to change.

 Miss Giggles creates a grave problem here: she creates a first impression that is incorrect, but very difficult to change.
 Meanwhile, we live in a world where women still strugle to have equal status with men and are minorities in highly technical fields such as physics.
 We have to prove our worth moreso than our male counterparts.
 Yet, there are a huge group of women who are undermining these efforts for equality!